 - 1. Admission criteria.
 Thirty staffers will "write on," and twenty staffers will "grade on."
 Neither current board members nor new staffers will know who wrote on or graded on to the Law Review. - a) Grade on.
 Twenty applicants are eligible to join the Law Review by grading on based on their first-year cumulative grade point averages.
 Students who grade on must still complete the Writing Competition, and all students2 are automatically considered for grade on.
 If a candidate's grades qualify them for grade on, their topic analysis and editing sections are weighed by the Registrar as follows: 60% topic analysis and 40% editing.
+All submissions are anonymized.
+Different members grade each section so that a candidate's score on one section does not influence their score on any other section.
 If the candidate's scores fall within the top 50% of competitors or the top 50 submissions, whichever criteria is more generous, they will receive an offer. - b) Write on.
 Thirty applicants are eligible to join the Law Review by writing on.
-Scores on each are normalized and weighted as follows: 50% topic analysis, 30% editing, and 20% personal statement.
-All submissions are blinded and different groups of graders grade each section-so no section is associated with either the candidate or their score on any other section.
+Scores are normalized and weighted as follows: 50% topic analysis, 30% editing, and 20% personal statement.
+All submissions are anonymized.
+Different members grade each section so that a candidate's score on one section does not influence their score on any other section.
 Scores are sent to the Registrar, who removes the students who have "graded on" and returns a list of the top thirty scores from the remaining pool of candidates. - 2.
 Topic access process.
-Students who do not participate in or who are not offered a spot on the Law Review after the Writing Competition can join the Law Review via the Topic Access program.
-In order to be considered for admission to the Law Review, Topic Access candidates go through a Comments process that is similar to the process staffers go through during the summer.
-More information on Topic Access will be made available in the summer, after the completion of the Writing Competition.
+Students who did not participate in the Writing Competition or who were not offered a spot on the Law Review through the Writing Competition may join the Law Review via the Topic Access Program.
+In order to be considered for admission to the Law Review, Topic Access candidates participate in a Comments process that is similar to the Comments process that staffers participate in during the summer.
+While the Topic Access Program is highly competitive, all candidates receive feedback and mentorship from the Law Review's Topic Access Editors throughout the process.
+Selected candidates will finish the program with a detailed outline of their Comment, which will be ready for full drafting and revisions during the Fall and Winter quarters.
+Candidates selected through the Topic Access Program will be invited to join the Law Review with the same status and responsibilities as staffers selected through the Writing Competition.
+Additional information about the Topic Access Program will be made available in the summer, following the completion of the Writing Competition.